wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/vs-storage-getting-started-tables-include.md

 #####Create a table
 A **CloudTableClient** object lets you get reference objects for tables and entities.
 The following code creates a **CloudTableClient** object and uses it to create a new table.
 The code tries to reference a table named “people.”
-If it can’t find a table with that name, it creates one.
+If it can't find a table with that name, it creates one.

 **NOTE:** All code in this guide assumes that the application being built is an Azure Cloud Service project and uses a storage connection string stored in the Azure application's service configuration.